gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 - ✅ TD10: extract out the completexity from getGameStatus
 - ✅ TD11: rmeove this.nextPlayer
 - 🚧 Develop backlog for Bot playing against Bot

+## Pomodoro 16

+- ✅ TD14: fix up the Pact verification on PactFlow